Anx450z/route-map/README.md

-# Rails Routes CodeLens Extension for Visual Studio Code
+# Rails Route Codelens

+## Description

-This Visual Studio Code extension provides code lenses above Rails controller actions, displaying the corresponding routes defined in your Rails application.
-It allows you to easily navigate between routes and their associated controller actions within your Ruby files.
+Rails Route Codelens is a Visual Studio Code extension that provides code lenses for Ruby on Rails controller files.
+It enhances the development workflow by displaying code lenses that allow quick navigation to corresponding view files.

 ## Features

-- Displays code lenses above Rails controller actions.
+- Generates code lenses for Ruby on Rails controller files.
-- Shows the route names in the code lenses.
-- Clicking on a code lens navigates to the corresponding route declaration.
+- Links code lenses to corresponding view files for quick navigation.

 ## Requirements

-- Visual Studio Code
+- Visual Studio Code (version 1.80.0 or higher)
+- Ruby on Rails (version 3.0.X or higher)

 ## Installation

-1. Open Visual Studio Code.
+1. Launch Visual Studio Code.
-2. Go to the Extensions view (Ctrl+Shift+X).
+2. Open the Extensions view by clicking on the square icon in the left sidebar or pressing `Ctrl+Shift+X`.
-3. Search for "Rails Routes CodeLens" and click Install.
+3. Search for `Rails Route Codelens` and click Install.
-4. Reload Visual Studio Code to activate the extension.
+4. Restart Visual Studio Code.

 ## Usage

-1. Open a Ruby file containing your Rails routes and corresponding controller actions.
+1. Open a Ruby on Rails controller file.
-2. The extension will analyze the file and display code lenses above the controller actions.
+2. Code lenses will be displayed above each action defined in the controller.
-3. Click on a code lens to navigate to the corresponding route declaration.
+3. Click on a code lens to navigate to the corresponding view file.

+## Configuration

+Rails Route Codelens does not require any additional configuration.

-## Customization
+## Known Issues

-If your Rails conventions differ from the default assumptions made by the extension, you can customize the logic for finding controller actions and route declarations.
-Modify the `findControllerActionLine`, `findControllerLine`, and `findRouteLine` functions in the `extension.ts` file to fit your specific requirements.
+There are no known issues at the moment.
+If you encounter any problems or have suggestions for improvement, please create an issue in the [GitHub repository](git@github.com:Anx450z/route-map.git).

 ## License

-This extension is licensed under the [MIT License]
+This extension is licensed under the [MIT License](LICENSE.md).

-## Feedback

-If you have any feedback or questions, please feel free to reach out.
-You can contact us at your-email@example.com.

-Enjoy using the Rails Routes CodeLens Extension!